Huichelaar/FE8U_256ColCG/README.md

   - `<dmpfilename>` is the filename of the output compressed image.
   - `<palfilename>` is the filename of the output palette.

   Easiest would be to open the batch-file [SommieAll.bat](gfx/BG/SommieAll.bat), which simply runs [Sommie.exe](gfx/BG/Sommie.exe) for all .png files in the directory.
-[SommieAll.bat](gfx/BG/SommieAll.bat) expects the first three characters of each `.png` file's name to be either 224 or 256, which it'll use as input for `<colCount>`.
+[SommieAll.bat](gfx/BG/SommieAll.bat) expects the first three characters of each `.png` file's name to be either `224` or `256`, which it'll use as input for `<colCount>`.
 - `#include` the .dmp and the Pal.dmp files at the bottom of [BG.event](gfx/BG/BG.event) and add an entry to the background table.
+Make sure to set the TSA pointer to 0 or 1 for 256 or 224 colour BGs respectively.

 There's two example images of [a certain guardian spirit](gfx/BG/256Sommie.png) which have been inserted already for reference.
 [One](gfx/BG/256Sommie.png) is a 256-colour BG, [the other](gfx/BG/224Sommie.png) a 224-colour BG.

-There's two new macros, [`SetBackground256(background)`](events/background.event) and [`SetBackground224(background)`](events/background.event), which can be used to start either a 256-colour or 224-colour BG.
-Both macros are used in [example events](events/2.event) replacing FE8 Chapter 2's events.
-Feel free to remove the example events once you're familiar with everything/ready to add the patch to your project.
+These can be seen in action in Chapter 0 (Prologue: The Fall of Renais).
+Feel free to remove the [example events](events/0.event) once you're familiar with everything/ready to add the patch to your project.

 ## Credits